shihanrehman/DBRS_interviewChallenge/README.md

 Link: https://www.youtube.com/watch?v=mxGAP-kRkGo
 I made a 15 minute screencast with audio and video to demo the project.
 This is a basic walkthrough of setting it up, inlcluding information on where data was sourced to overall analysis and insights relating to the project.
 I don't talk to much about the code because there are comments describing it.
-I wanted to keep the video short and concise.
+I wanted to limit it only for demo purposes.

                                           Instructions to Run Application